JasonShin/elemental-system-designs/README.md

 # What is this?

-Elemental System Designs is an open source project to document system architecture design of popular apps and open source projects that we want to imagine its internals.
+Elemental System Designs is an open source project to document system architecture design of popular apps and open source projects that we want to study.
 The project focuses on the high level abstraction architecture based on use cases of an app that we can observe while using them in real life.

 We will focus on features with high-impact of the selected apps, while proposing high scalable and resilient architecture that could scale infinitely.
 We welcome anyone who is actually in the same field as the app of proposed architecture to give us ideas around industry specific bottlenecks and your solution to the problem.